anniebombanie/next-rufus/README.md

+# Blog Site Featuring Rufus The Cat 🐱

-This mini-site was used in _Codementor's Developer Growth Summit_ talk, "Using GitHub to Power Up Your Static Sites".
+This mini-site, made in Next.js was used in _Codementor's Developer Growth Summit 2022_ talk, "Using GitHub to Power Up Your Static Sites".

 **Watch this talk here:** https://www.youtube.com/watch?v=oByIcpWPD3Y&t=2s